Top of the page

 You can reduce your child's chance of getting Reye syndrome.
 To lower the risk, never give your child aspirin.
 Some health problems might be treated with aspirin medicine.
 This includes problems such as Kawasaki disease.
 If this is true for your child, talk to your doctor about your child's treatment options.
 If the doctor prescribes aspirin, talk to them about how to give it safely.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if your child has any problems.
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if your child has any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter K339 in the search box to learn more about "Reye Syndrome in Children: Care Instructions."
+Enter K339 in the search box to learn more about "Reye Syndrome in Children: Care Instructions".

-Current as of:
+Current as of: September 20, 2021

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.